fledge-iot/fledge/docs/02_foglamp_at_a_glance.rst

 - Components in light green are **plugins**.
 They can be loaded/unloaded, activated/deactivated, started/stopped and configured.
 Configuration is automatically added to the management module when a plugin is activated.
 Several types of plugins can coexist at the same time.
 - Components in light blue are **microservices**.
 They can coexist in the same operating environment or they can be distributed on multiple environments.
 - Components in blue are **tasks**.
 Tasks differ from microservices because they do not register themselves as a “service”.
-In general, tasks have a limited life, they are launched and when they have completed their operations they die.
+In general, tasks have a limited life, they are executed then they die.
 - Components in pink are part of the **FogLAMP Core**.
 They serve as common modules for the platform.

 |foglamp_architecture|